wdm0006/sklearn-extensions/README.md

 In most cases, all that sklearn\_extensions does with external projects is import them.
 In those cases we add the license of the source project in its subdirectory just for safe-keeping.

+All material specific to this project (specifically any docs, tests, examples or original code) is released under the BSD 3-clause license.
+Any packages included in the bundle retain their original licences (as included in their subdirectories)